embrace-io/embrace-react-native-sdk/DEVELOPING.md

 ## Branching strategy

-Generally all proposed changes should target the `master` branch and new releases are cut from there after QA.
-One exception is urgent patch fixes, in those cases a branch should be made from the latest released tag to isolate the fix from any unreleased changes on `master` and a patch release will be cut from that new branch.
+Generally all proposed changes should target the `main` branch and new releases are cut from there after QA.
+One exception is urgent patch fixes, in those cases a branch should be made from the latest released tag to isolate the fix from any unreleased changes on `main` and a patch release will be cut from that new branch.

 ## Releasing